romamik/blog.romamik.com/src/content/blog/2025-08-30-first-post.md

 There is an automatically generated table of contents for each blog post.

-Astro provides [a list of headings](https://docs.astro.build/en/guides/markdown-content/#heading-ids) after parsing a Markdown document.
-It provides them as a plain list with a `depth` property which would 1 for `h1`, 2 for `h2` etc. I build a tree of headers from this and then render it as nested `<ul>` elements.
-It turned out that rendering a recursive structure in Astro is not very intuitive.
-I ended up creating a separate layout using [Astro.self](https://docs.astro.build/en/reference/astro-syntax/#astroself).
-And I had to google to find this solution.
+Astro provides a [list of headings](https://docs.astro.build/en/guides/markdown-content/#heading-ids) after parsing a Markdown document.
+It provides them as a plain list with a `depth` property, which is 1 for `h1`, 2 for `h2`, and so on.
+I build a tree of headers from this and then render it as nested `<ul>` elements.
+It turns out that rendering a recursive structure in Astro isn’t very intuitive.
+I ended up creating a separate layout that uses [Astro.self](https://docs.astro.build/en/reference/astro-syntax/#astroself), and I had to search online to find this solution.

-It would be very handy to be able to have a function that returns jsx, but this is not supported in Astro:
+It would be very handy to have a function that returns JSX, but this isn't supported in Astro:
 ```js
 // THIS WILL NOT WORK IN ASTRO
 // use Astro.self instead